RISCV-MYTH-WORKSHOP/RISC-V-CPU-Core-using-TL-Verilog/Day_2/README.md

   Now, how does the ABI access the hardware resources?
   - It uses different registers(32 in number) which are each of width `XLEN = 32 bit` for RV32 (~`XLEN = 64 for RV64`) .
 On a higher level of abstraction these registers are accessed by their respective ABI names.

-  -In RISC-V architecture, the memories are byte addressable.
+ - In RISC-V architecture, the memories are byte addressable.
 The RISC-V belongs to the little endian memory addressing system.

   For base integer instructions there are broadly 3 types of of such registers:
   - I-type : For instructions having immediate values as operands.